yiisoft/yii2/docs/guide/installation.md

 ~~~
 RewriteEngine on

-# If a directory or a file exists, use it directly
+# If a directory or a file exists, use the request directly
 RewriteCond %{REQUEST_FILENAME} !-f
 RewriteCond %{REQUEST_FILENAME} !-d
-# Otherwise forward it to index.php
+# Otherwise forward the request to index.php
 RewriteRule . index.php
 ~~~